jasl/vibe_photos_v4/README.md

 - `--cache-db`: path to the projection SQLite database (default `cache/index.db`).
 - `--batch-size`: override the model batch size from `config/settings.yaml`.
 - `--device`: override the model device (for example `cpu`, `cuda`, or `mps`).
+- `--image-path`: process a single image into the projection cache using shared preprocessing steps.
+- `--image-id`: optional explicit `image_id` when `--image-path` is used; defaults to the content hash.

-What the pipeline does in M1:
+What a single-process run does in M1:

 - Scans the specified roots and registers images in `images` with stable content hashes (`image_id`) and file metadata.